 12. Remove or safely store in locked areas items like guns, ammunition, knives, hand tools, power tools, razor blades, scissors, and other objects that can cause injury.

-13. Make sure potential poisons like detergents, polishes, pesticides, care-care fluids, lighter fluid and lamp oils are stored in locked cabinets or out of the reach of children.
+13. Make sure potential poisons like detergents, polishes, pesticides, care-care fluids, lighter fluid, and lamp oils are stored in locked cabinets or out of the reach of children.

 14. Make sure medicine is kept in a safe location.

-15. Make sure your home has at least one approved smoke alarm is installed and operating on each level of the home.
+15. Make sure your home has at least one approved smoke alarm installed and operating on each level of the home.

 16. Teach your kids to keep exterior doors and windows closed and locked.